k8-g/T1A3-App/readme.md

 The player can continue guessing until either they have guessed all the hidden letters, or until the Hangman drawing is complete, which is 6 incorrect guesses count.

 A series of functions runs after every guess.
 First, it checks the letter if it's in the word with an outcome for True (correct) or False (incorrect).

-If the guessed letter is in the word, it updates the display to reflect this as well as if it's incorrect.
+If the guessed letter is in the word, it updates the display to reflect this, by updating the display message "Yay!
+You guessed correctly", as well as if it's incorrect, in which case it updates the hangman image as well as a display message "Sorry, {_guess} isn't in this word.".

 There is also a function that converts the user input into lowercase and stips any accidental or excess spaces, so that the game will function as normal even if the input is uppercase or if the user inputs any spaces.
 As well as a function that tells the user to only select one letter if they accidentally type more than one letter.

 In between all these turns, a function is called from the OS to clear the screen.